DevMountain/Alarm/README.md

 1. In your `AlarmController` file, but outside of the class, create a `protocol AlarmScheduler`.
 This protocol will need two functions: `scheduleUserNotifications(for alarm:)` and `cancelUserNotifications(for alarm: Alarm)`.
 2. Below your protocol, create a protocol extension, `extension AlarmScheduler`.
 In there, you can create default implementations for the two protocol functions.
 3. Your `scheduleUserNotifications(for alarm: Alarm)` function should create an instance of `UNMutableNotificationContent` and then give that instance a title and body.
+You can also give that instance a default sound to use when the notification goes off using `UNNotificationSound.default()`.
 4. After you create your `UNMutableNotificationContent`, create an instance of `UNCalendarNotificationTrigger`.
 In order to do this you will need to create `DateComponents` using the `fireDate` of your `alarm`.
     * note: Be sure to set `repeats` in the `UNCalendarNotificationTrigger` initializer to `true` so that the alarm will repeat daily at the specified time.
 5. Now that you have `UNMutableNotificationContent` and a `UNCalendarNotificationTrigger`, you can initialize a `UNNotificationRequest` and add the request to the notification center object of your app.